thediveo/enumflag/README.md

 - **Run all tests with coverage** task: does what it says on the tin and runs all tests with coverage.

-#### Aux Tasks

-- _pksite service_: auxiliary task to run `pkgsite` as a background service using `scripts/pkgsite.sh`.
-The script leverages browser-sync and nodemon to hot reload the Go module documentation on changes; many thanks to @mdaverde's [_Build your Golang package docs locally_](https://mdaverde.com/posts/golang-local-docs) for paving the way.
-  `scripts/pkgsite.sh` adds automatic installation of `pkgsite`, as well as the `browser-sync` and `nodemon` npm packages for the local user.
-- _view pkgsite_: auxiliary task to open the VSCode-integrated "simple" browser and pass it the local URL to open in order to show the module documentation rendered by `pkgsite`.
-This requires a detour via a task input with ID "_pkgsite_".

 ## Make Targets

 - `make`: lists available targets.